 What's Next for Indiana Jones?

-The yet-untitled fifth installment in the Indiana Jones franchise is slated to release on July 28, 2022.
+The yet-untitled fifth installment in the Indiana Jones franchise is slated to release sometime in 2023.

 There have been several setbacks up to this point, including Harrison Ford's unfortunate shoulder injury.
 The plot of the movie is still mostly under wraps, but it's expected to take place in the 1960s or 1970s and may include the Nazis once again.